How to Apply to AstroTech

 - Upload unofficial transcripts

 *References will be emailed a link to complete a reference questionnaire instead of submitting letters.
-Deadline for all parts of the application, including transcripts and reference questionnaire(s), is January 21, 2021
+Deadline for all parts of the main application, including transcripts and reference questionnaire(s), is February 16, 2023

 Begin the process early!